numba/numba/docs/source/ir.rst

 Iterators in the untyped IR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We considered two options for implementing iterators.
+We considered three options for implementing iterators.
 The first was
 to use exception handling constructs.
 Given the following code::

   for x in i: